 However, that’s not necessarily the case.

-Ownership of the design depends on the terms set out in your contract.
+Any change to that ownership depends on the terms set out in your contract.

-Work for hire, or not?
+Work for hire?

 You might also like: Does having your own domain protect your copyright?

 So we’ve already established that most freelance contracts don’t transfer copyright ownership to the client.
 What does that leave you with?

 Instead of full copyright ownership, most contracts grant you ownership of, or a licence to use, the end products while the designer retains ownership of the design, assets and working files (the files used to create the design and edit it in the future).

 Your contract or licence should outline what you can and can’t do with those end products.
 That might include limiting how many copies of something you can print, or in which media it can be used.

 It will usually also specify that the designer has the right to display the work in their portfolio and other materials used to promote their services.